Skip to content

 9. Asking questions can cause that you want to buck the trend.

-It is usually not possible to act perfectly responsible and always sustainable.
-But you can start to question things and don’t blindly follow the crowd.
-For this it is important to feel yourself and think for yourself.
+It is usually not possible to act completely responsibly and always sustainably.
+But you can start to question things and not blindly follow the masses.
+To do this, it is important to feel yourself and think for yourself.
+What is good for me?
+What is my own true opinion about the latest trend?
 We can supplement our feelings with information.

-Did you ever think about alternatives for the products and services you use?
+Have you ever thought about alternatives for the products and services you use?
 In the mainstream, people often only pay high prices because large companies have a high marketing budget that they pass on to products.
 Be aware of this and consider not making big companies even richer.
 There are many reasons to empower smaller and alternative businesses.

 • Our Recommendation: Prioritize information over entertainment and do research about things you buy and do.